Diversity, Equity and Inclusion for Health Coaches

 Jordan adds, "In working with people of diverse backgrounds, I find that many are quick to sensing social rejection and will abandon goals long before a white person in a similar setting.
 Coaching someone along a journey of greater self-confidence is one step; being an ally in opening doors to a more inclusive society is another.
 It all starts with compassionate listening and practicing these inclusive behaviors."

-The book offers a dozen methods for learning inclusive behavior and has an up-to-date DEI vocabulary with descriptions that goes beyond most diversity training.
+The original edition of How to Be a Health Coach is used in over 120 schools and training programs, and has been a leading text in the field.
+This long-awaited 2021 second edition provides step-by-step guidance for become a professional health coach, and helps prepare readers for national board certification with NBHWC.
+In addition, it offers a dozen methods for learning inclusive behavior and has an up-to-date DEI vocabulary with descriptions that goes beyond most diversity training.
 Strategies are included for moving from cultural competency to structural competency.
-It also includes templates for coaching sessions, healthy lifestyle information, guidance for adopting coaching skills and knowledge as preparation for national board certification.
-(331 pages, fully indexed, illustrations)
+It also includes templates for coaching sessions, healthy lifestyle information, and the latest methods and findings for advancing coaching skills and knowledge.
+(322 pages, fully indexed, illustrations)

 # # #